genkgo/ap-npm/README.md

 ap-npm runs a npm-repository.
 It should be used together with [npm-scope](https://docs.npmjs.com/misc/scope), as ap-npm doesn't function as a caching/proxy server like Sinopia/Verdaccio.

+Since 0.2.4 ap-npm has a proxy feature.
+If a package cannot be found locally, it will proxy the request over to the registry given in the config (**Note: by default this feature is turned off**)

-##### Install
+#### Install
 ```
 npm install -g ap-npm
 ```